open-austin/indigent-defense-stats/README.md

 # Compatibility info and stats

 I did a manual scraping test up to returning search results, most dates have 0 results, so I didn't test scraping case data from the search on any of these.
-Here is the data:
+All detailed county data in [resources/texas_county_data.csv](resources/texas_county_data.csv).
+Here is are stats pulled from this data:

 12 out of 65 do not work, 81.5% do work.
 3 are captcha-blocked, 9 are currently impossible (site down or search disabled).
 77.8% of the population should be scrapable without captcha solving on Odyssey sites.
 2.9% of population is under captcha on them.
-All detailed county data in [resources/texas_county_data.csv](resources/texas_county_data.csv).

 4.2% more records could be scraped on non-Odyssey software.
 On all sites, 84.9% of records are scrapable with captcha circumvention.